Max808S/hillel_python/README.md

-Repository with homework from python courses from it hillel school.
+Repository with homeworks from python courses from it hillel school.